-Our setting will work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
+Our setting will work with children, parents and the community to ensure the rights, safety and wellbeing of children and to give them the very best start in life.
 Our Safeguarding Policy is based on the three key commitments of the Pre-school Learning Alliance Safeguarding Children Policy.